MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: -body -- MOCCA Comparison Results

 The evolution of the average binary mass for different regions of the system is shown in Figs.\ref{fig:Mbin_50_t}, \ref{fig:Mbin_10_50} and \ref{fig:Mbin_0_rc}.
-The agreement between N-body and MOCCA results is very good in all regions.
-This is despite the fact, that in N-body there is a smaller number of binaries than in MOCCA and Lagrangian radii are slightly different.
-It seems that the average binary mass and its distribution does not depend on the number of binaries, which is probably a result of exactly the same binary initial conditions for the both models and similar mass spectrum of removed or destroyed binaries in the models.
+The agreement between $N$-body and MOCCA results is very good in all regions.
+This is despite the fact that, in the $N$-body model, there is a smaller number of binaries than in MOCCA and the Lagrangian radii are slightly different.
+It seems that the average binary mass and its distribution does not depend on the number of binaries, which is probably a result of using exactly the same binary initial conditions for both models and presumably a similar mass spectrum of removed or destroyed binaries in both models.
 For the region inside the core, the buildup of the mass of binaries is clearly visible.
-The big fluctuations are connected with the movement of the massive binaries, which because of hard interactions with other stars are kicked out from the core and then because of mass segregation sink again to the centre.
-Finally, they are kicked out of the system and the average mass of binaries starts to become less chaotic and its changes are rather small.
-The drop and then increase of the average mass around 14.5Gyr is connected with the core collapse.
-The high central density makes binary-binary interactions very effective and substantial number of relatively wide and massive binaries are destroyed causing drop of the binary average mass.
-Looking on the average masses in the different cluster regions the mass segregation is clearly visible.
-In the centre the mass is about twice as large as in the halo.
-For the $N=200000$ model the difference between MOCCA and MOCCA-NoFB is very small, except in the core when the increase of the average mass is less pronounced for MOCCA-NoFB.
-The sharp increase of the average mass, close to the cluster dissolution time, is connected with the fact that only the most massive binaries are able to stay in the system, less massive ones are successively removed.
+The big fluctuations are connected with the movement of the massive binaries, which because of hard interactions with other stars are kicked out from the core on very elongated orbits.
+Finally, they are kicked out of the system and the average mass of binaries starts to become less chaotic and its changes become rather small (see Fig. 7 in \citet{HS2012} for the $N$-body simulation).
+The drop and then increase of the average mass around 14.5Gyr is connected with core collapse, but the $N$-body model stops before this occurs.
+The high central density makes binary-binary interactions very effective, and a substantial number of relatively wide and massive binaries are destroyed, causing a drop in the binary average mass.
+This drop is visible well outside the core, presumably because of binaries on elongated orbits which occasionally visit the high-density part of the system.
+Looking at the average mass in different regions in the cluster we clearly see evidence of mass segregation.
+In the centre the mean mass is about twice as large as in the halo.
+For the $N=200000$ model the difference between MOCCA and MOCCA-NoFB is very small except in the core, where the increase of the average mass is less pronounced for MOCCA-NoFB.
+The sharp increase of the average mass close to the cluster dissolution time is connected with the fact that only the most massive binaries are able to stay in the system; less massive ones are successively removed.